julietkelson/julietkelson.github.io/_posts/2020-04-29-COVID-Organization.md

 So, because organization is a part of my day to day life, reflecting on it overall seemed like too broad a brush to paint this post with.
 I decided instead to focus on my most recent and largest organizational event: packing.

-Even though I don't go home for a week and a half, I decided on Sunday that the best use of my time would be productive procrastination which lead me to pack nearly all of my clothes.
+Even though I don't go home for a week and a half, I decided on Sunday that the best use of my time would be productive procrastination which led me to pack nearly all of my clothes.
 I packed three bags – one with winter clothes, one with summer clothes, and one with my dog's sweater and his bumble bee Halloween costume that I didn't think he would need while he stays in Nashville with my sister.
 If you're wondering, yes I did vomit a bit at the fact that I purchased a Halloween costume for my dog, but he looked very cute in it.

 <img src="/assets/images/roshBee.JPG" alt="Roshi"/>